Seavens/Multiplace/docs/vscode-tasks.md

 # VS Code Tasks

-This repo includes tasks that wrap the npm scripts so you can run everything with one command.
+Tasks live in `.vscode/tasks.json` and mirror the npm scripts, so you can launch everything from the command palette.

-Tasks
+## Available tasks
-- Serve (Rojo): runs `npm run serve:game`
+- `Watch Game`: runs `npm run watch:game` in the background.
-- Watch (rbxtsc): runs `npm run watch:game`
+- `Serve Game`: runs `npm run serve:game`.
-- Dev (compound): runs Serve and Watch together
+- `Dev`: compound task that starts both of the above.

-Use
+## Usage
-- Open the command palette → “Run Task…” → choose “Dev”
+- Open the command palette → “Run Task…” → pick `Dev` for the full loop, or start individual tasks as needed.